 Although institutional grading systems vary, society candidates should generally have marks of "A" or rank at the top of their graduating class.
 As most institutions and programs are dramatically unique, each Chapter's selection committee can determine its own basic selection criteria.

 The criteria must be submitted in writing to the Delta Epsilon Tau Honor Society.
 Each inductee must sign an honor code and publicity release form.
 This code documents that the student: completed his or her own work and maintained over the minimum qualifying grade point average (as determined by each Chapter).

 The membership fee can be collected from each student or sponsored by the institution.
-The base charge for each individual membership is $40.
-DET Honor Cords are $15 each.
+The base charge for each individual membership is $60, which includes the DET Honor Cord.
 There are no annual dues for schools or members.